 Are you having trouble when trying to browse the Apple Store online?
 While it could be down to connectivity issues, there’s also the possibility that the Apple Store could be down.

-But is it down to new products being added, or server issues?
+Apple may not be refreshing the store in order to discount products.
+It could be down to new products being added, or server issues?
 Here, we explain how to spot the difference between planned maintenance and server issues, and how you can easily check the status of the Apple Store.

 Read next: How to use the Apple Education Store